Codecademy/docs/content/python/concepts/threading/terms/local/local.md

   - 'paths/computer-science'
 ---

 The `.local()` method returns a local thread object with data that is specific to that thread.
+This data can be anything from arbitruary numbers to session-specific information like usernames.

 ## Syntax